Harkness Project Title: Enhancing Priority Decision-Making in Comparative Effectiveness Research

 Career Activity Since Fellowship

-Current Position: Associate Professor of Health Care Policy and HCF Foundation Principal Research Fellow, Menzies Centre for Health Policy (MCHP), School of Public Health, The University of Sydney (Updated July 2014)
+Current Position: Professor of Health Care Policy and Co-Director; Menzies Centre for Health Policy (MCHP), School of Public Health, The University of Sydney (Updated March 2016)

 R. Lopert and A. G. Elshaug, "Australia's 'Fourth Hurdle' Drug Review Comparing Costs and Benefits Holds Lessons for the United States," Health Affairs, March 2013 32(4):778–87.